If you run a website in 2026, there's a good chance your analytics are incomplete.

 First-party proxying gives you a cleaner middle ground: enough signal to make decisions, without abandoning the privacy standard you chose in the first place.

 When large portions of traffic disappear, product decisions get noisier.
-Better data does not solve judgment, but it does remove blind spots.
+Better data doesn't solve judgment, but it removes the blind spots.

 If you're using Next.js and want to add Umami: